Robust Geospatial Coordination of Multi-Agent Communications Networks Under Attrition: Related Work

 \section{Related Work}

 Related problems in multi-robot systems have explored task allocation, topology generation and maintenance, spatial coordination, and recovery from failures.
-However, as noted above, much of this effort does not consider the combined implications of these challenges.
-We organize the discussion thematically to clarify how existing work addresses individual aspects, while the RTNUA problem requires their integration.
+However, as noted above, much of this effort does not consider the combined implications of these challenges. \EDIT{We organize the discussion thematically to clarify how existing work addresses individual aspects, while the RTNUA problem requires their integration.}{} {Related problems in multi-robot systems span task allocation, topology maintenance, spatial coordination, and failure recovery.
+However, existing literature rarely addresses the intersection of these domains required by the RTNUA problem.}

 \textbf{Multi-Robot Task Allocation.} Extensive work addresses multi-robot task allocation (MRTA)~\cite{shorinwa2023distributed, braquet2021greedy, prorok2016fast, liu2019submodular, gerkey2004formal, korsah2013comprehensive, zlot2006auction}.
 These approaches focus on assigning agents to tasks but do not address the critical networking behavior among agents, specifically determining geometric locations to ensure a connected network.
-For example, work such as~\cite{shorinwa2023distributed, hudack2016multi} optimizes assignments but treats communication as a constraint rather than a spatial coordination problem for co-design.
+For example, work such as~\cite{shorinwa2023distributed, hudack2016multi} optimizes assignments but treats communication as a constraint rather than a spatial coordination problem for co-design. {While extensive MRTA literature addresses agent-to-task assignment~\cite{shorinwa2023distributed, braquet2021greedy, prorok2016fast, liu2019submodular, gerkey2004formal, korsah2013comprehensive, zlot2006auction}, it largely treats communication as a secondary constraint rather than a spatial co-design problem~\cite{shorinwa2023distributed, hudack2016multi}, failing to actively position agents to guarantee network connectivity.}

-\textbf{Network Topology Generation and Maintenance.} Research on topology generation and maintenance~\cite{lee2023graph, tian2022kimera, luo2019minimum, luo2020behavior, Lin-2021-128266} ensures connectivity but typically assumes pre-allocated agents.
+\textbf{Network Topology Generation and Maintenance.} Research on topology generation and maintenance~\cite{lee2023graph, tian2022kimera, luo2019minimum, MCCST, Lin-2021-128266} ensures connectivity but typically assumes pre-allocated agents.
 Work on robust $k$-connectivity in swarm networks, such as~\cite{luo2019minimum}, assumes that each agent is already assigned to a given task and that the network maintains $k$-connectivity throughout.
 Crucially, these approaches provide no method for recovering connectivity if it is lost due to attrition.
-Similarly, while~\cite{luo2020behavior} develops geometrically connected spanning trees among pre-tasked agents, it does not consider robustness or goal states.
+Similarly, while~\cite{MCCST} develops geometrically connected spanning trees among pre-tasked agents, it does not consider robustness or goal states.
 The algorithm in~\cite{Lin-2021-128266} jointly solves both the MRTA problem and the networking problem geometrically but again does not respond to or anticipate attrition.